Plugin Development

 cnbcool/hello-worldTesting Filesystem Access

-The plugin has permission to read your build process workspace directory.
-It will map the build directory to a specific directory in the plugin by default and set this directory as the workspace:
+The plugin can read the build process workspace directory.
+By default, the build directory is mapped to a plugin directory and set as the workspace:

 docker run --rm \